SpectraL519/cpp-ap/docs/tutorial.md

 2. Returns the given argument's value or the specified fallback value if the argument has no values.

-    - If the argument has a value (parsed or predefind), the behavior is the same as in case **(1)**.
+    - If the argument has a value (parsed or predefined), the behavior is the same as in case **(1)**.
     - If the argument has no values, this will return `value_type{std::forward<U>(fallback_value)}` (where `U` is the deduced type of `fallback_value`).

 3. Returns a vector of the given argument's values.

     - If the argument has any values (parsed or predefined), they will be returned as a `std::vector<value_type>`.
-    - If th argument has no values an empty vector will be returned.
+    - If the argument has no values an empty vector will be returned.

 > [!NOTE]
 >